Thierry Geoffroy: Maldives Pavilion, Venice Biennale, 2013

 In 2013, Thierry Geoffroy was invited to exhibit in the Maldives Pavilion at the Venice Biennale.
 He used this space to set up a Mobile Emergency Room and display tent artworks.
-The question “Is climate change still an emergency?” was particularly pertinent, appearing on a tent and being a central theme of Geoffroy’s projects for the biennale.
+The question “Is climate change still an emergency?” was particularly pertinent, appearing on a tent and being a central theme of Geoffroy's projects for the biennale.
 He later used tents to “test hospitality”; working with the theme of climate change, Geoffroy asked other pavilions if they would host a tent, as a metaphor for the sinking of the Maldives and the thousands of climate refugees that would result from it.
-A tent spray painted with the question “Can a nation welcome another nation?” was used for this gesture and was agreed to be ‘hosted’ in a spot by the Israeli Pavilion, in the No-Man’s-Land between the Israeli and USA pavilions, however this was later removed by the police.
+A tent spray painted with the question “Can a nation welcome another nation?” was used for this gesture and was agreed to be ‘hosted’ in a spot by the Israeli Pavilion, in the No-Man's-Land between the Israeli and USA pavilions, however this was later removed by the police.
 On the theme of the climate emergency, Geoffroy had the intent of launching a “COP18B”, in reference to the failed climate conference of the previous year, seeing as a magnitude of important figures were in attendance at the biennale.
 Geoffroy also wore his blue helmet to show that the sinking of the Maldives should be a central concern of the UN.

+Copenhagen Biennale, Various venues, since 2017

+In 2007, while working on the Biennalist format, Geoffroy had the idea to create a Biennale of “Ultracontemporary art” in Copenhagen.
+Initially, Geoffroy wanted to create a “Penetration Biennale”, a format where exhibiting artists opened their exhibition spaces to other artists, allowing them to take over and express their ideas through their art.
+This idea was also founded on the idea that artists had a need to express themselves in the moment of inspiration, and so by allowing artists to step into another’s exhibition space, the waiting time between concept and creation was shortened.
+The idea for the Biennale was for this openness and freedom of expression to be carried out throughout the city, in Copenhagen.
+The “Penetration Biennale” was never realised, as Geoffroy moved on to concipate the “La Biennale du Legionnaire”, a similar concept but this time with the focus on creating openness for immigrant artists to create in the Copenhagen artscene, this concept was proposed to the Danish Art Council but was rejected.
+In 2010, Geoffroy created the Copenhagen Biennale concept as a Facebook page which reached an audience of several thousand.
+Finally, in 2017, Geoffroy launched the Copenhagen Biennale together with Tijana Miskovic, over six weeks in Copenhagen.
+Geoffroy has reproduced the format four times since 2017.